NULLPointerGuy/NULLPointerGuy.github.io/_posts/2016-02-27-Using-stetho.md

 **Note:**You can additionally view the shared preferences value and the database values using the stetho which i have not included in the video.In the sample application i have created two dummy methods.<br/> **fillDummyValuesInSharedPreferences** and **fillDummyValuesInDB**  which fills value in SharedPreferences and Realm Db just select Resources tab in the inspector, for SharedPreferences check local storages and for db check on the storage, **Realm db contents will not be shown**.<br/>

-Additionally stetho also provides **custom dumpapp plugins**, which i have not covered in this blog post.<br/>

 ![ScreenShot](/img/Blog/stethodb.png)

 >Checkout the **source code** in [Animations demo repository](https://github.com/callmekarthik/AnimationsDemo), look into the **ImagerApp** and **Adapter class** in the repo.<br/>

-**For more information on stetho:**<br/> please checkout Donn felker's video in [caster.io](https://caster.io/episodes/episode-4-debugging-android-with-stetho/) and also checkout the sample code in the [Stetho repo.](https://github.com/facebook/stetho)
+**For more information on stetho:**<br/> please checkout Donn felker's video in [caster.io](https://caster.io/episodes/episode-4-debugging-android-with-stetho/) and also checkout the sample code in the [Stetho repo.](https://github.com/facebook/stetho)<br/>

+Also note that stetho also provides **custom dumpapp plugins**, which i have not covered in this blog post.<br/>